sysoutgyn/php-app-mobile-version/README.md

 Installation
 ------------

-The recommended way to install AppVersion is through Composer.
+The recommended way to install AppMobileVersion is through Composer.

 ```bash
 composer require sysout/php-app-mobile-version